 Data Analysis Methods

-This research aims to bridge the gap of analyzing pressing effectiveness’ influence on different formations.
+This research aims to bridge the gap by analysing how different formations influence pressing effectiveness and how pressing effectiveness varies across these formations.
 Various techniques will be used, such as:

-Classification: Categorize pressing events as successful (ball recovery) or unsuc- cessful based on features like tackle success rate, location of the press, and players involved [8].
+Classification: Categorise pressing events as successful (ball recovery) or unsuccessful based on features like tackle success rate, location of the press, and players involved (Forcher et al., 2022).

-Regression: Analyze how pressing effectiveness (e.g., percentage of successful pres- sures) relates to different formations.
-This will involve modeling the relationship between pressing metrics, formation types, and outcome variables like goals scored or possession won.
+Regression: Analyse how pressing effectiveness (e.g., percentage of successful pressures) relates to different formations.
+This will involve modelling the relationship between pressing metrics, formation types, and outcome variables like goals scored or possession won.

-Clustering: Group formations based on player positioning and tactics to identify clusters with inherently different pressing styles, allowing for the assessment of the effectiveness of each style [11].
+Clustering: Group formations based on player positioning and tactics to identify clusters with inherently different pressing styles, allowing for the assessment of the effectiveness of each style (Merhej et al., 2021).

 Ethical Considerations